 Call Us Today

-The law firm of Oshman & Mirisola has vast experience in handling cases of taxi and car service accidents in the states of New York and New Jersey.
+The law firm of The Oshman Firm has vast experience in handling cases of taxi and car service accidents in the states of New York and New Jersey.
 If you suspect you have a case for injury inflicted by a taxi accident, contact us at (800) 400-8182 or complete the form on this page for a no-cost consultation with an attorney.